EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel probabilistic generative model that incorporates self-attention mechanism to effectively capture global structural relationships among points.
-We also propose adaptive continuous normalizing flows by introducing an adaptive bias correction mechanism.
-Experimental results demonstrate that the proposed method achieves competitive performance qualitatively and quantitatively.
-Ablation studies also effectively prove the functionality of the modules we designed.\\\\ \textbf{Limitations and Future Work} Although our proposed method is capable of generating high-quality point clouds by learning invertible transformations, it comes with significant computational challenges.
+In this paper, we introduce a novel probabilistic generative model that incorporates self-attention mechanism to effectively model long-range dependencies and global structural relationships among points, enabling more coherent and semantically meaningful generation.
+We also propose adaptive continuous normalizing flows by introducing an adaptive bias correction mechanism accompanied by a detailed empirical analysis to better provide deeper insights into the global drift issue.
+Extensive experimental results demonstrate that the proposed method achieves competitive or even best performance across multiple quantitative metrics.
+Ablation studies further provide strong evidence for the effectiveness and necessity of each proposed module.\\\\ \textbf{Limitations and Future Work} Although our proposed method is capable of generating high-quality point clouds, it comes with significant computational challenges.
 The primary issue arises from the extensive solving of ordinary differential equations (ODEs) \cite{chen2018neural} during the training and inference phases.
 In contrast, discrete flows, such as RealNVP \cite{dinh2016density} and Glow \cite{kingma2018glow}, are invertible mappings that have computational efficiency, making them much faster compared to continuous flows.
 However, their ability to model complex, high-dimensional distributions is somewhat limited due to the relatively simple nature of the transformations they employ.
 Therefore, we consider designing a hybrid flow framework that integrates the advantages of both discrete flows and continuous normalizing flows, where the discrete flow performs fast, large-scale transformations for the initial stages of the transformation process, then the continuous normalizing flow is used for detailed probability density transformations.
 Adopting the aforementioned approach for point cloud generation and related tasks may effectively alleviate the issue of computational complexity.